matrix-org/matrix.org/content/twim-guide.md

 `⭕` on your media file.
 Please make sure to do this right after submitting your text so it gets added to the correct entry and not to another project of yours.

+{% notice_box() %}
+At times, sending media to Matrix rooms moderated by the Matrix Foundation may be prohibited for moderation reasons.
+If this is the case, please reach out to the TWIM editors via chat.
+{% end %}

 ## How to Write a Good Entry

 Writing a good entry can be challenging.
 Below are some recommendations